andreikop/cpp2python/README.md

     cpp2python.py FILE                    Process the file
     cpp2python.py -v|--version|-h|--help  Display the help message

+### Installation
+(Optional, the script can be used from the source tree)

+    python3 setup.py install

 After the processing new file is created.
 File name is {old file name with suffix}.py. i.e. main.cpp.py